 Ana Reyes Co-Chairs the firm’s International Litigation practice group and is a member of its Executive Committee.
 She focuses her practice on complex litigation and international arbitration.
 She has handled matters involving foreign governments, foreign officials, multi-national corporations, and international organizations, representing clients throughout the world.
 Along with her admissions to Bars of the United States, Ana is listed on the Roll of Solicitors in England and Wales.

 In 2017, Ana was named as the D.C.
 Women’s Bar Association’s Woman Lawyer of the Year in recognition of her international litigation practice and for her efforts in representing the rights of those seeking asylum in the United States.
-She has also been named by The National Law Journal in its Winning Litigators list, which recognized trial attorneys who, “scored great results for clients in high-stakes matters” (2018); in its Outstanding Women Lawyers list, which recognized “the 75 most accomplished female attorneys working in the legal profession today” (2015), as one of “D.C.’s Rising Stars” (2014), and one of the top 40 minority lawyers under 40 in the country (2011).
+She has also been named by The National Law Journal in its Winning Litigators list, which recognized trial attorneys who, “scored great results for clients in high-stakes matters” (2018); in its Outstanding Women Lawyers list, which recognized “the 75 most accomplished female attorneys working in the legal profession today” (2015); as one of “D.C.’s Rising Stars” (2014); and, one of the top 40 minority lawyers under 40 in the country (2011).
 In 2009, Legal Times selected Ana as a “Champion” in its Champions, Visionaries & Pioneers special section.